-We thought Christchurch would be a turning point, it wasn't
+We thought Christchurch would be a turning point for hate crime laws, it wasn't

 New Zealand recently opened public debate on new hate speech laws in response to the tragic 2019 Christchurch attack, but the pushback that ensued calls into question whether passing the laws will even be possible.